WHO AM I?

-By 2009 I was eager for a new adventure and in the midst of a global recession, I moved to Edinburgh.
+By 2009 I was eager for a new adventure and, in the midst of a global recession, I moved to Edinburgh, Scotland.
 With full-time posts hard to come by, I became self-employed and evolved into a dependable and in-demand freelancer.
 I also started to switch my focus increasingly towards digital design.

 Then I did something smart

-I got a Masters degree in Design from the Edinburgh College of Art - University of Edinburgh!
-I had become increasingly passionate about User-centric Design and intrigued by User Research Methodologies, I combined that with my desire to get a post-grad degree and got an MA in Design focusing on UX, graduating in 2012.
+I got a masters from the Edinburgh College of Art - University of Edinburgh.
+I had become increasingly passionate about human-centred design and intrigued by user research methodologies, I combined that with my desire to get a post-grad degree, resulting in an MA in Design focusing on UX, graduating in 2012.

 Then London called

-Keen to sample agency life once more, I joined Whippet as their go-to-guy for anything digital whilst also working on Advertising campaigns and Service Design.
+Still feeling attracted to agency life, I joined Whippet as their go-to-guy for anything digital whilst also working on advertising campaigns and service design.
 I collaborated directly with clients such as Tesco, Cadbury's, Coles in Australia and Target in the USA.

 It was at around this time I created a Tube Map of Malta, which made some waves for a bit.

-In 2014, after just putting down a deposit on a flat and months away from getting married, I joined Lingvist as their first in-house Designer.
+In 2014, right after putting down a deposit on a flat and a few months away from getting married, I joined Lingvist as their first in-house designer.
 Still a small-start-up at the time, Lingvist quickly grew and I with it.
-Over half a decade later I lead the Design chapter, manage Product squads and processes whilst also being a member of the executive team.
+By the time I left six years later, I was head of product and design and a member of the executive team.